dhdonaldha1/project-2-client/README.md

 ### User Stories

+- As a user I want to sign up for personal anime database.
+- As a user I want to sign in to access personal anime database.
+- As a user I want to be able to change my password.
+- As a user I want to sign out.
+- As a user I want to add to anime database.
+- As a user I want to view all animes added.
-- As a user I want to
+- As a user I want to edit and delete animes from the list.

 ### Technologies Used